 Getting a refund doesn't mean you're paying less in taxes.
 A tax refund simply means you had too much withheld and, in effect, gave the government a zero-interest loan the prior year.
 In the same way, if you have to pay taxes when filing, it doesn't mean you're paying more.
 It just means you had less withheld than you owed the prior year.

-So rather than focusing on a refund, your main focus should be on your total tax bill and what you can do to potentially reduce the taxes you pay.
+So rather than focusing on a refund, it may be prudent to focus on your total tax bill and what you can do to potentially reduce the taxes you pay.
 Here are some suggestions.

 Check your withholding